Mercateo/rust-for-node-developers/http-requests/README.md

 This time we'll learn how we can send HTTP requests with Node and Rust.
 To show this we'll just make a `GET` on the GitHub API to get a user.
 For our Node example we start with our usual TypeScript setup known from the other examples.

 Because GitHubs API is served over `https` we'll use Node's `https` module.
-We could have used a 3rd party lib like [`superagent`](https://github.com/visionmedia/superagent), because for Rust we'll actually use a 3rd party lib called [`hyper`](http://hyper.rs/), but after trying `hyper` I think it is better to just use Node's built-in `https` for comparision, because they are equally low level.
+We could have used a 3rd party lib like [`superagent`](https://github.com/visionmedia/superagent), because for Rust we'll actually use a 3rd party lib called [`hyper`](http://hyper.rs/), but after trying `hyper` I think it is better to just use Node's built-in `https` for comparison, because they are equally low level.

 So this is our basic example: